aymeric-cr/sbs-generation/README.md

 ### Ghost Aircraft Flooding

-The initial definition of this attack consists of suddenly creating a lot of ghost aircraft, thus supposedly saturating the Recognized Aircraft Picture (RAP -- i.e. what the controller sees). %This attack can easily be achieved by creating a script that would call the Ghost Aircraft Creation algorithm a certain number of time with varying parameters.
+The initial definition of this attack consists of suddenly creating a lot of ghost aircraft, thus supposedly saturating the Recognized Aircraft Picture (RAP -- i.e. what the controller sees).
+This attack can easily be achieved by creating a script that would call the Ghost Aircraft Creation algorithm a certain number of time with varying parameters.
 Instead, we propose a slightly
 However, this has proven to be quite straightforward for detection systems to recover from this type denial of service.
 The definition of the attack is instead slightly modified to become **virtual trajectory modification flooding**.
 The goal is to suddenly generate many different trajectories for a targeted aircraft, as if the aircraft was being split in multiple pieces, thus saturating the detection systems with many conflicting messages.